-- Vest Material: Hands down, the best weighted vests are breathable and do not retain moisture.
+- Vest Material: Hands down, the top weight vests are breathable and do not retain moisture.
 Imagine exercising and wearing a garbage bag on your torso; that’s what non-breathable weighted vests are like.
 If you don’t choose a breathable weight vest, you’ll get too hot and clammy during exercise.
 We highly recommend ordering your weighted vests on Amazon because they have a free return policy.
 Test a bunch of vests and return the ones you don’t like.
-It’s risk free and helps ensure you choose the right one.
+It’s risk-free and helps ensure you choose the right one.

 Six Ways to Integrate Weighted Vests in your Life

 1. Walking With Your Weighted Vest.